Applications for funded places to start in October 2020 will open on 30 September 2019 and close on 24 January 2020.

 The Department of Mathematics supports the principles laid out in the London Mathematical Society Good Practice Scheme.
 We value diversity and aim to create an inclusive community where everyone is treated with dignity and respect regardless of individual characteristics such as age, gender, disability, religion or ethnicity.

 The Department is firmly committed to women's progression in mathematics and holds the Bronze Award of the Athena SWAN programme for women in science.
-Seven of our lecturers and professors are women, along with about 40% of our students.
+Several of our academic and research staff are women, along with about 40% of our students.
 Our female graduates work in fields as diverse as medical statistics, defence and the financial industry, and for employers such as BAE Systems and Microsoft.
 York is a great place for a woman to study and graduate in mathematics.

 A general overview of funding possibilities for postgraduate study, including Studentships offered by the Department of Mathematics, is available here.
 Additionally, the University of York offers a number of scholarships for research students to which specific deadlines apply.